7 Icebreaker Games for the Classroom

-When the first day of school rolls around, whether it is your 1st or 20th, we are all in the same boat – we want to plan a fun day and start to get to know those little people we will be sharing our classroom with for an entire year.
+When the first day of school rolls around, whether it is your 1st or 20th โ we want to plan a fun day and start to get to know those little people we will be sharing our classroom with for an entire year – insert icebreaker games for kids!

-Here are 7 games that we always use at the beginning of the year and can be adapted for a range of age groups:
+Here are 7 icebreaker games for kids that we always use at the beginning of the year and can be adapted for a range of age groups.

 Students sit in a circle and tell the class 2 things that are true about themselves and 1 thing that is not.
 The students need to guess which one is the lie.
 This is a great one for you to model to begin with so the students get to know you too.
 (A word of warning: Make sure students are prepared before they have a turn, otherwise it can lead to a long game of watching someone think).